jeffwhite530/Slurm-in-Azure/README.md

   ansible/cluster-computevm-config.yaml
 ```
   2. Upload the zip to an Azure Storage Account.
-  3. Create a SAS key to access the file.
+  3. Optional: Create a SAS key to access the file.
   4. Add that URL to the variable clusterBootrapZipURI in arm/clusterDeployment/template.json.

 # Step 2: Build a new VM image